 The Pigskin Mistress

-As if it ever really ended, the 2019 football season began today.
+As if it ever really ended, another football season began today.

 It’s nearly 11 PM and the man that keeps the other side of the bed warm is not yet home.
 This is our schedule for the next five days until the regular practice schedule starts next week.